codekrolik2/Werk2/Docs/Functions and Listener Projection with examples.md

 This Markdown document was created with https://stackedit.io.
 If the viewer of your choice doesn't support features like [mermaid diagrams](https://mermaid-js.github.io/mermaid/#/), please open it on [StackEdit](https://stackedit.io).
-# Functions and Listener Projection with examples
+# Functions, Listener Projection and Listener Inheritance with examples
 Let's look at the standard flow and listener projection tree.
 ```mermaid
 graph LR